Rakshitha20045/WellTask-ZohoCliq-Bot/README.md

 - Due Date
 - Assign-To (Dropdown of existing channel members)

-Only members who are already present in the channel appear in the **Assign-To dropdown**.
+Only members who are already present in the channel appear in the **Assign-To dropdown**, ensuring secure and valid assignment.

-Once submitted:
+---

+### 🔄 Intelligent Cross-Dashboard Sync (Key Feature)

+When a manager or team member assigns a task via the form:

-- The task appears instantly in the **Team Dashboard**
+- The task is added to the **Channel Shared Dashboard**
-- It syncs automatically to the assigned user’s **Personal Dashboard**
+- Simultaneously added to the **Assigned User’s Personal Dashboard**
-- The assigned user receives a real-time notification containing:
+- The assigned member receives a detailed real-time notification including:
   - Task Name
   - Due Date
-  - Priority
+  - Priority Level
   - Assigned By
   - Workspace & Project details

+This ensures full transparency and seamless collaboration between team and personal workflows.

-All updates happen in real-time via backend synchronization.
+Both dashboards stay synchronized in real-time via backend updates.

 ---